-Perpendiculars are the forward and after perpendiculars which shall be taken at the forward and after ends of the length L. The forward perpendicular shall coincide with the foreside of the stem on the waterline on which the length is measured.
+Perpendiculars which shall be taken at the forward and after perpendiculars which shall be taken at the forward and after ends of the length L. The forward perpendicular shall coincide with the foreside of the stem on the waterline on which the length is measured.